 Update Frequency: About once a month

-This is still a pretty new concept so we will see if they stick with it.
 Like Marvelous, Diana is a smaller promotion that doesn’t really air anywhere else.
-They started occasionally steaming recent individual matches on their Youtube channel, highlighting their bigger matches.
+They started occasionally adding recent individual matches on their Youtube channel, highlighting their bigger matches.
 Since it is free anyway, I’d recommend checking it out so you can see wrestlers like Sareee, Kaoru Ito, and Tomoko Watanabe in action.

 Those are all the official Joshi wrestling streaming services, but unfortunately there are still plenty of other promotions that do not have a streaming service (yet).
 To watch those promotions, you have a few different options.
 First, you could purchase an online service that (probably illegally) streams live Japanese TV, including Samurai TV and GAORA which air Stardom and OZ Academy (plus sometimes other promotions such as SEAdLINNNG).
 There are many websites that do this, but here are two that I can recommend: